 - Some parents may be concerned that their child will feel left out if he or she does not understand what is going on.
 It’s quite common for children to take some time to get acclimated to a new setting at first.
 They may not comprehend everything at first, but as they become interested in the class and motivated by their new friends, they will gradually pick up the tone, facial expressions, body language of teachers and other children.

-- Given the chance, immersion is the most effective approach to learn a language like Mandarin.
+- Immersion is the most effective approach to learning a language like Mandarin.
 Children learn in an appropriate learning atmosphere, with the option to naturally inquire about the world utilizing different languages, as opposed to language lessons.